sreayas-me/bot/README.md

 - ChatGPT
 - That one Indian guy on YouTube
 - Coffee
+- Everyone who reported bugs (and found new ones)

 > Made with 💖 and questionable code quality
 > [ADD THE BOT](https://discord.com/oauth2/authorize?client_id=828380019406929962&permissions=8&integration_type=0&scope=bot)